PennTURBO/Turbo-Documentation/drivetrain.md

 * inputFilesFormat - the file format of each of the inputFiles, matched on index (the first format type specified in inputFilesFormat should be the format of the first file listed in inputFiles, etc.)
 	- Currently supported file formats: TURTLE, RDFXML
 	- If all input files are the same format, you need only write the format one time, not once for each input file.
+* inputLOFFiles - a list of all Loss of Function data files for Drivetrain to import during entity linking
 * importOntologies - boolean flag determines whether TURBO ontology is loaded on initialization.
 Should always be set to 'true' unless the TURBO ontology has been manually loaded into named graph pmbb:ontologies.
 * ontologyURL - the URL where the TURBO ontology can be found.
 Unless you are using your own custom ontology, the URL in the template file should be appropriate.
-* solrURL - the address of your Solr instance.
-This is only necessary if you are planning to utilize the Medication Mapping feature.
 * errorLogFile - specify a location for errors to be logged
-* ontologySize/setReasoningTo/reinferRepo - ignore these
+* applyLabels - determines whether Drivetrain will add labels to all nodes in graph.
+This is performance intensive but will lead to more readability when browsing.

 ##### SBT